Backcountry

 The "Old Route" is the most popular option, with four pitches of varied climbing leading directly to the open summit with great views.
 If time and ability allows, "Cock-a-doodle-doo" offers a great pitch of harder crack climbing.

-Gothic Mountain, located in the heart of the Great Range, is a spectacular peak.
+Gothics Mountain, located in the heart of the Great Range, is a spectacular peak.
 Each of its three prominent faces offer rewarding climbing in a stunning location, with the most common objective being the route "Gothic Arch" on the South Face.

 What to Expect